 - Outside the team leader, a crime scene may require the skills of photographer, sketch artist, evidence recorder, and other team members who will record evidence at the scene.
 This includes photographing and sketching bodies and the entire surrounding environment, and taking intricate notes about the scene and including all information, even if it doesn’t seem relevant at the time.

-- The investigators, hopefully, will use a predetermined path that is least likely to contaminate any possible evidence at that scene.
+- The investigators, will hopefully use a predetermined path that is least likely to contaminate any possible evidence at that scene.
 Using all senses, details are noted such as smells, sounds, weather, lights being on or off, furniture or other items that appear to be in unusual places, etc.

 - It is in this safe area that CSI teams can interview first responders, witnesses, etc., and to call in other experts as needed.
 Only experts at interviewing should interview witnesses and other crime scene participants.